munenepeter/Medbook-dev-app/README.md

 Download the Zipped folder and make sure you import the SQL file for the Database schema.

 ## Contributing
 Pull requests are welcome.
-Any suggestions on implementing my Database transaction are most welcome.
+Any suggestions on implementing my multiple INSERT statements to different tables are most welcome.

 Please make sure to update changes as appropriate.